dolphindb/Tutorials_EN/streaming_tutorial.md

 (2) If the publisher node crashes, the subscriber node will keep attempting to resubscribe after the publisher node restarts.

-If the publisher node adopts data persistence mode for the streaming table, the publisher will first load persisted data into memory after restarting.
+If the publisher node adopts data persistence mode for the stream table, the publisher will first load persisted data into memory after restarting.
 The subscriber won't be able to successfully resubscribe until the publisher reaches the row of data where the subscription was interrupted.
-If the publisher node does not adopt data persistence mode for the streaming table, the automatic resubscription will fail.
+If the publisher node does not adopt data persistence mode for the stream table, the automatic resubscription will fail.

 (3) If the subscriber node crashes, even after the subscriber node restarts, it won't automatically resubscribe.
 For this case we need to execute function `subscribeTable` again.

 When both the publisher and the subscriber nodes are relatively stable with routine tasks, such as in IoT applications, we recommend setting reconnect=true.
 On the other hand, if the subscriber node is tasked with complicated queries with large amounts of data, we recommend setting reconnect=false.

-- filter: a vector of selected values in the filtering column.
+- filter: a vector of values in the filtering column.
 Only the messages with specified filtering column values are subscribed.
-The filtering column is set with function [setStreamTableFilterColumn](https://www.dolphindb.com/help/setSystem1.html).
+The filtering column is set with function [`setStreamTableFilterColumn`](https://www.dolphindb.com/help/setSystem1.html).

 - persistOffset: a Boolean value indicating whether to persist the offset of the last processed message in the current subscription.
 It is used for resubscription and can be obtained with function `getTopicProcessedOffset`.
 The default value is false.

 #### 2.3 Automatic reconnection

-To enable automatic reconnection after network disruption, the streaming table must be persisted on the publisher.
+To enable automatic reconnection after network disruption, the stream table must be persisted on the publisher.
 Please refer to section 2.6 for enabling persistence.
 When parameter 'reconnect' is set to true, the subscriber will record the offset of the streaming data.
-When the network connection is interrupted, the subscriber will automatically re-subscribe from the offset.
-If the subscriber crashes or the streaming table is not persisted on the publisher, the subscriber cannot automatically reconnect.
+When the network connection is interrupted, the subscriber will automatically resubscribe from the offset.
+If the subscriber crashes or the stream table is not persisted on the publisher, the subscriber cannot automatically reconnect.

 #### 2.4 Filtering of streaming data

 Streaming data can be filtered at the publisher to significantly reduce network traffic.
-Use command `setStreamTableFilterColumn` on the streaming table to specify the filtering column, then specify a vector for parameter 'filter' in function `subscribeTable`.
+Use command `setStreamTableFilterColumn` on the stream table to specify the filtering column, then specify a vector for parameter 'filter' in function `subscribeTable`.
 Only the rows with filtering column values in vector 'filter' are published to the subscriber.
-As of now a streaming table can have only one filtering column.
-In the following example, the streaming table 'trades' on the publisher only publishes data for 'IBM' and 'GOOG' to the subscriber:
+As of now a stream table can have only one filtering column.
+In the following example, the stream table 'trades' on the publisher only publishes data for 'IBM' and 'GOOG' to the subscriber:

 ```
 share streamTable(10000:0,`time`symbol`price, [TIMESTAMP,SYMBOL,INT]) as trades